CiBotProject/bot/DESIGN.md

 ### Constraints

-One of the major constraints is to design the communication interface between the APIs.
+* The bot cannot manage multiple projects within a single conversation.
-Once the build starts after the push has been made, one possible design is to have the bot poll the Travis API for build stats.
-However, it would be more efficient to develop a notification mechanism by which the bot is notified when the build finishes and the stats can then be requested.
+* All Github repositories should be owned by the same individual/organization to allow the use of a single API key.
-The bot cannot manage multiple projects within a single conversation.
-If there are a lot of projects, you’d need to have  Slack channels for each of them.
+* Only some members of the team should be allowed to give authorization for assigning issues to other individuals.

 ### Design Patterns